photo/documentation/docs/faq/PhotoImports.markdown

 From Instagram we import: images, titles, hashtags (as tags), and location

-From S3 we import as much as we can based on what's already in your photo's metadata.
+From S3 we import your photos along with as much as we can based on what's already in your photo's metadata.

 ## How do your importers work?
-Our importers fetch the information from the site requested and download it to our servers, then uploads the photos and metadata to your Trovebox site.
+Our importer fetches the information from the site requested and download it to our servers, then uploads the photos and metadata to your Trovebox site.
 Nothing gets downloaded to your computer.

+## I requested an import, so why do I see empty albums and no new photos?
+Our importer fetches your albums first, then places your import request in a line behind everyone else who has requested an import.
+Because of this you may see empty albums until your import starts.

+## What happens if I run an importer again?
+The importer ignores any duplicate photos and will fetch only any new photos you may have uploaded.

 ## Can I import my photos from an existing S3 bucket?
 Yes.
 Visit [our S3 import page](https://trovebox.com/for/s3/import) to get started.
 This is a Pro account feature.